legenduzair/epic-expeditions/README.md

 All images used for developing the website are acquired from [Unsplash](https://unsplash.com/images/stock/royalty-free) and were uploaded into my code using [Cloudinary](https://cloudinary.com/).
 Images used to add test expedition reviews were acquired from my file explorer on my personal computer.

 ### Icons
 The main logo of the website and two weather icons (humidity and wind speed) were acquired from [Font Awesome](https://fontawesome.com/).
 The pressure weather icon was acquired from [Flat Icon](https://www.flaticon.com/).
+The favicon was acquired from Font Awesome and was converted into a 32x32 PNG file on [Favicon.io](https://favicon.io/).

 ## Features